 - 2:30-2:45pm - Red Panda Painting Demo (at the main, indoor Red Panda Exhibit)

 You'll also have an opportunity to purchase exclusive art made by Henry Vilas Zoo's red pandas, Lum and Tai, along other red panda items.

 Be sure to check out this Red Panda Activity Packet before or after your trip to Henry Vilas Zoo's International Red Panda Day celebration!

-Become a Red Panda Ranger and Help Raise Awareness of Red Panda Conservation!
+Become a Red Panda Ranger and Help Raise Awareness for Red Panda Conservation!

 According to the Red Panda Network's website, a Red Panda Ranger is a special title given to children that help spread the word about red pandas.
 Look in the Red Panda Network's activity packet at the link above to see what activities you can do for International Red Panda Day to become a red panda ranger.